docQodly/docs/docs/studio/pageLoaders/stateOverview.md

 | **Condition Dependence** | No conditions; applied when triggered by an event.	 | Applied only when predefined conditions are met. |
 | **Purpose** | Static UI modifications or basic user interactions. | Dynamic behavior based on logic or input (Qodly sources, states or privileges). |
 | **When Applied** | On page load or when an event is triggered (e.g., button click). | Dynamically, as conditions are evaluated (true or false). |

+## Conflict Resolution

+When multiple states are applied to a page, conflicts may arise if more than one state modifies the same element (e.g., visibility, style, or properties).
+In such cases, Qodly uses the following conflict resolution rules:

+- **Most Recently Applied State Wins**: If two or more states modify the same element in conflicting ways, the most recent state takes precedence.

+- **Conditional States Have Priority Over Non-Conditional States**: If both a Conditional State and a Non-Conditional State are applied to the same element, the Conditional State will take priority, provided the condition is met.

+- **Base State as Defaul**t: If no states modify a specific element, the page retains its Base State settings for that element.